vinoth-vk-16/SuperSpidey/backend/email_management/README.md

 **Features:**
 - Supports both single date and date range queries
+- Groups emails by conversation thread (like Gmail conversations)
 - Uses Firestore timestamp range queries for optimal performance
 - Returns simplified email data with only essential fields
-- Useful for date-based email filtering and analytics
+- Useful for date-based email filtering and analytics with thread context

 **Error Responses:**
 - `400`: Invalid date format (must be ISO format)
 - `500`: Failed to fetch emails by date

 ### GET /fetch-email-spidey
-Fetch paginated emails for a user with simplified email data (same pagination logic as `/fetch-emails` but with reduced response size).
+Fetch paginated emails for a user grouped by thread with simplified email data (same logic as `/fetch-emails` but with simplified fields).

 **URL Parameters:**
 - `user_email`: The email address of the user (required)